opdavies/oliverdavies.uk/source/_posts/drupal-automated-testing-workshop-notes.md

 ---
 title: Drupal automated testing workshop notes
-description: If you attended my automated testing with Drupal workshop this weekend, here are the links.
+excerpt: If you attended my automated testing with Drupal workshop this weekend, here are the links.
 tags: [Drupal]
 date: 2020-11-15
 ---